actonlang/www.acton-lang.org/content/_index.md

 [[extra.list]]
 title = "Any scale"
-content = "Acton programs, and the actor model, work well from simple script style applications running on a single machine up to large distributed systems across a DC.
-Run at your scale"
+content = "Acton programs, and the actor model, work well from simple script style applications on a single machine up to large distributed systems across a Data Center.
+Run at your scale."

 [[extra.list]]
 title = "Safe & Fast"